HaakonSvane/Icarus/src/preprocessing/README.md

 the [Hampel estimators](https://en.wikipedia.org/wiki/Redescending_M-estimator).
 It is thus faster and simpler than the normal tanh estimator, but has the same qualities such as robustness.

+The modified tanh normalizer was again modified to yield an output range of \[-1, 1\].
+This results in a mean of 0 and points within one standard deviation at values around \[0.05, 0.05\].
+This new *modified modified* tanh normalizer (name pending) was used on all the data except for the RSI value which was divided 100 to clamp it to the same interval as the other variables.

+### Clustering
+In order to convert the time-series data to images of the same resolution, successive data points with the same label are clustered together.
+Trimming all the clusters of size greater than *CLUSTER_SIZE* down to this value around their midpoint and discarding the rest, leaves clusters of equal size with the same label for all data points within.

+### Recurrence plots
+For the 2D convolutional neural network, [recurrence plots](https://en.wikipedia.org/wiki/Recurrence_plot) where created from the equally partitioned clusters of data.
+The idea is to have the network find patterns in the different regions which can be generalized during training.
+Visually inspecting the recurrence plots generated in this process seem to indicate that the data resembles the characteristics of brownian motion.
+This is expected, but not appreciated.

+The euclidean distance metric was used in creating the recurrence, and the tolerance of the distance was set such that only distances under the *REC_PERC* percentile are shown in the plot.